-Once you’ve decided that you should file for bankruptcy, you have to start assmebling the right information.
-On your bankruptcy forms, you’re asked by the court to list the names and addresses of all the creditors to whom you owe money.
-You’re also asked to list the amount you owe, the time period during which you got the debt, and other information about each creditor.
+Once you’ve decided that you should file for bankruptcy, you have to start collecting the right information.
+On your bankruptcy forms, you’re asked to list the names and addresses of every person and business you owe money.

 It can be easy to drop out of the bankruptcy process during this step, as it can be hard to know everyone you owe money, especially if your debts have gone to collections and maybe even sold to a debt collector.

-How can you make sure this challenge does not stop you from a successful bankruptcy?
+How can you make sure this challenge doesn’t stop you from a successful bankruptcy?

 Your Credit Report

-For older debts that you may owe, credit card companies sometimes sell the debt to debt collection agencies.
+For older debts that are in default, credit card companies sometimes sell the debt to debt collection agencies.
 These agencies generally also show up on your credit reports even though you never directly borrowed money from.

 Most lawyers order your credit reports for you and list the debts from your credit report on your bankruptcy forms.
-Otherwise, you can request a credit report on your own from one of the three main credit bureaus: Experian, Equifax, or Transunion
+You can request a free copy of your credit report from each one of the three credit bureaus once per year.

 Your Medical Bills

-If you cannot find physical copies of the bills you owe, do your best to remember the name of the hospital or doctor, look up their address online on Google Maps, and estimate how much you owe.
+If you can’t find physical copies of the bills you owe, do your best to remember the name of the hospital or doctor, look up their address online on Google Maps, and estimate how much you owe.
 If you’re not sure if you owe anything at all, give them a call to find out the details.
 You don’t have to tell them that you’re going to file for bankruptcy - just that you’re looking to find out if you owe a balance, and if so, what the details are.

 What about money that you owe friends and family?

 First, make sure that you do not leave the names of the friends and family you owe off of your bankruptcy forms.
-You must include them, even if they have told you that you need to pay them back or if they told you that they do not want to be listed on your bankruptcy.
+You must include them, even if they haven’t told you that you need to pay them back or if they told you that they don’t want to be listed on your bankruptcy.

 The law requires you to list everyone you owe to the best of your knowledge.
-You cannot selectly leave people off of your forms.
+You can’t choose who you want to leave off your forms.

 You can pay back whoever you want after your bankruptcy, including friends and family.
-Bankruptcy just helps you erase your debts that are permitted to be erased under bankruptcy codes, meaning that you do not have to pay back these debts if you do not want to, but you still can if you do want.
+Bankruptcy just helps you erase your debts that are permitted to be erased under the Bankruptcy Code, meaning that you don’t have to pay back these debts if you don’t want to, but you still can if you do want.

-In most states, if you do not have assets that can be seized by creditors, it’s not the end of the world if you forget to list a debt on your bankruptcy forms if you want that debt to be erased.
+In most states, if you don’t have assets that can be seized by creditors, it’s not the end of the world if you forget to list a debt on your bankruptcy forms if you want that debt to be erased.